clayne/bdvl/README.md

 <hr>

 ### 5. Other notes
- * While bdvl's __DO_EVASIONS__ functionality (*see [Scary things](#scary-things)*) is effective, it also presents a fairly big weakness.
-   * `while true; do ldd /bin/ls >/dev/null; done`
-   * This very small while loop will temporarily remove the rootkit...
-Until the loop is killed.
-   * Leaving an open window to do some digging around in a new clean shell.
-     * Rootkit files & processes will not be hidden...
-     * Hidden ports will no longer be hidden...
-     * The rootkit will be visibly loaded in other (infected) process' memory map files...
-   * Mitigating something like this could be tough...

  * Behaviour exhibited by __PATCH_DYNAMIC_LINKER__ can be observed by a regular user.
    * https://twitter.com/ForensicITGuy/status/1170149837490262016
      * `find /lib*/ -name 'ld-2*.so' -exec grep '/etc/ld.so.preload' {} \;`